 Energy and Environment

 For far too long, our addiction to Middle East oil has resulted in our funding both sides of the war on terror and left us vulnerable to the whims of unstable foreign governments and dangerous dictators.
-Reforming our energy policy to encourage the discovery and production of home-grown energy sources and technologies will make our nation fundamentally safer and save billions every month in military costs.
+Reforming our energy policy to encourage the discovery and production of American energy sources and technologies will make our nation fundamentally safer.

 Jobs & the Economy

 Smart, forward-thinking energy policy that focuses on conservation and renewable fuels will reduce costs for families and businesses and create jobs.
-Dollar for dollar, investments in a clean energy economy will create four times as many jobs as in the oil and gas industry.
 In the short term, these investments will create jobs in clean energy research and emerging manufacturing fields for products like wind turbines.
 In the long term, we will ensure American families and businesses have access to the cheapest, cleanest energy available anywhere in the world, raising our standard of living and making our businesses more competitive.

 The cheapest energy in the world is the energy we do not use.
 From insulating buildings to increasing the fuel efficiency of the cars and trucks we drive, we can save energy and dollars.
 I support rigorous national fuel efficiency standards for cars and trucks.
 With buildings accounting for over 40 percent of our energy use, I have passed legislation that helps finance home retrofits and creates financial incentives for businesses and local governments to invest in “greening” their buildings.
 In addition to reforming our energy policy, we must also invest in improved efficiency in the other sectors of our infrastructure.
 I have sponsored legislation to improve access to public transportation and to encourage telecommuting as ways to help reduce our use of fossil fuels.